-Organized crochet hooks are a beautiful thing – it’s so easy to find just the one you want.
-Sew up this handy little case for your crochet hooks and they’ll always be at your fingertips.
+Organized markers or crochet hooks are a beautiful thing – it’s so easy to find just the one you want.
+Sew up this handy little case for your favorite art supplies and they’ll always be at your fingertips.
 But really, you can make this fold over case to fit so many different items that I didn’t want to limit you.

 I posted a few pictures of my case filled with cute bamboo crochet hooks and asked what you might put in the case instead.
 People answered pencils, pens, markers, make up brushes, knitting needles, and even leather punches!

 UPDATE: This blog post has been converted to an optional PDF that’s optimized for printing.
 Find it here.
 The blog post below is totally free to read, print, and sew!
 Just hit CTRL +P on your computer to print.
 The PDF download for $2 is totally optional.

 It’s also very interesting for me to know that so many of my sewing friends also crochet, just like me!
 Sewing and crochet must be two hobbies that go hand in hand.
 Although I can only call crochet a hobby.
 I would be hiding the truth if I called sewing anything other than an obsession in my life.